zama-ai/tfhe-rs/tfhe/docs/shortint/serialization.md

 The easiest way to send these data to a server is to use the serialization and deserialization features. tfhe::shortint uses the [serde](https://crates.io/crates/serde) framework.
 Serde's Serialize and Deserialize are then implemented on tfhe::shortint's types.

-To be able to serialize our data, we need to pick a [data format](https://serde.rs/#data-formats).
+To serialize the data, we need to pick a [data format](https://serde.rs/#data-formats).
 For our use case, [bincode](https://crates.io/crates/bincode) is a good choice, mainly because it is binary format.

 ```toml
 # Cargo.toml